ChaseDurand/BDA-Filters/README.md

 * plotly

 ## Usage
 Pass a list of channels (.csv or .txt) as an argument.
-If a valid solution is found, filters are output to filters.txt.
+If a valid solution is found, filters are output as filters.txt.

 ```python3 bda_filters.py "path/to/channels.csv"```